Frans Teulings

-Franciscus Gerardus Cornelis Josephus Marie "Frans" Teulings (15 November 1891 – 23 June 1966) was a Dutch politician of the defunct Roman Catholic State Party (RKSP) and later co-founder of the Catholic People's Party (KVP) now merged into the Christian Democratic Appeal (CDA) party and economist.
+Franciscus Gerardus Cornelis Josephus Marie "Frans" Teulings (15 November 1891 – 23 June 1966) was a Dutch politician of the Roman Catholic State Party (RKSP) and later co-founder of the Catholic People's Party (KVP) and economist.

 Teulings worked as student researcher at the University of Amsterdam June 1916 until July 1918.
 Teulings worked for the publishing company C.N.
 Teulings in 's-Hertogenbosch from August 1918 until September 1929 and as COO from November 1920 until September 1929.
 Teulings was elected as a Member of the House of Representatives after the election of 1929, taking office on 17 September 1929.
-In May 1937 Teulings was nominated as Chairman of the supervisory board of the Catholic Radio Broadcasting serving from 10 May 1937 until 18 May 1940.
+In May 1937 Teulings was nominated as chairman of the supervisory board of the Catholic Radio Broadcasting serving from 10 May 1937 until 18 May 1940.
 On 10 May 1940 Nazi Germany invaded the Netherlands and the government fled to London to escape the German occupation.
-During World War II Teulings continued to serve as a Member of the House of Representatives but in reality the De facto political influence of the House of Representatives was marginalized.
-During the German occupation Teulings worked as an education administrator for the board of education of the Our Secondary Education association and as Chairman from 11 July 1941 until 20 September 1949.
+During World War II Teulings continued to serve in the House of Representatives but in reality the de facto political influence of the House of Representatives was marginalized.
+During the German occupation Teulings worked as an education administrator for the board of education of the Ons Middelbaar Onderwijs and as chairman from 11 July 1941 until 20 September 1949.
 Following the end of World War II Queen Wilhelmina ordered a Recall of Parliament and Teulings remained a Member of the House of Representatives, taking office on 20 November 1945.